nicholasferguson/kdb.q.SABR.Nelder.Mead/Readme.md

 + It has two SABR related computations in function:
 	+ 'Obloj2008'  Method in Obloj 2008
 	+ 'hagan2002'  Original Hagan's method in Hagan et. al. 2002
++ See SABR_main.q and comment out model:`hagan2002 or model:`Obloj2008
 + This SABR model does an initial fit of beta rho nu using method of a local calibration algorithm.

 # Original VB code and spreadsheet by Changwei Xiong.